Skip to main content

 On the left you will find the main navigation which separates the UI in several pages:

-• Directory: Lists all available services in the demo Directory.
-This is also the place where you can request access to another service.
+• Directories: Lists all available Services in the demo Directory.
+This is also the place where you can request access to another Service.

 • Contracts: Shows an overview of Contracts on which you participate as a Peer.
 From here you can also create a new Contract.